 Filling out questionnaires and surveys provides only the information/answers the company or agency thinks to ask.
 Allow me to suggest that we may be asking the wrong questions from the start and most likely via the wrong format.
 Don’t be afraid of an open proposal, of giving a patient or caregiver a little room to operate, not only will they provide you with the problems that need solving, I predict they’ll generate answers.

-Those that have worked in long-term healthcare or cared for a loved one with a chronic illness, the home-bred makers who have improvised an in-home prototype from off-the-shelf parts, the parents who have cared for a undiagnosed child through a catastrophic genetic illness. . . these are the innovators that we don’t hear from at the healthcare conferences.
+Those that have worked in long-term healthcare or cared for a loved one with a chronic illness, the home-bred makers who have improvised an in-home prototype from off-the-shelf parts, the parents who have cared for an undiagnosed child through a catastrophic genetic illness. . . these are the innovators that we don’t hear from at the healthcare conferences.
 These are the voices with the fewest resources, but lived-experience so rich that they are capable of generating the most innovative healthcare tools.
-Upon return from the annual HIMSS conference, Susannah Fox described rare and chronic patients and those that care for them, “They are the pioneers, hackers-the alpha geeks of healthcare.
+Upon return from the annual HIMSS 2018 conference, Susannah Fox described rare and chronic patients and those that care for them, “They are the pioneers, hackers-the alpha geeks of healthcare.
 If you follow the alpha geeks and hackers, they’ll lead you to the future,” during an interview with Atlas of Caregiving.
-This is the attitude I’d love to see more people adopt.
-I reveled in Kristina and Kate Sheridan’s story in which mother and daughter shared how being a patient and care partner through a difficult Lyme Disease diagnosis and onslaught of new symptoms presented constraints that fostered creativity uncovered a set of untapped innovators capable of not only building a symptom tracking tool to promote better health for themselves, but for others as well.
+This is the attitude I’d love to see more industry professionals adopt.
+I reveled in Kristina and Kate Sheridan’s story in which mother and daughter shared how being a patient and care partner through a difficult Lyme Disease diagnosis and onslaught of new symptoms presented constraints that fostered creativity uncovering a set of untapped innovators capable of not only building a symptom tracking tool to promote better health for themselves, but for others as well.